yanzhang01/TestShiny/README.md

 This Shiny App is made by Yan Zhang.
-Still in develop-and-test mode. *Not Online Yet*
+Still in develop-and-test mode. *Not Online Yet.*

 # Run the Shiny App of PgenePapers (beta version)